nalsai/nalsai.de/content/en/blog/seki-juku.md

 Chōkantei
 a building
 inside Hyakurokuritei Park
-, where you can take the stairs up to the roof to see Seki-Juku "from above".
+, where you can take the stairs up to the roof to see Seki-juku "from above".

+One of the notable buildings in Seki-Juku is Chōkantei, located inside Hyakurokuritei Park.
+Visitors can climb the stairs to the roof and view the entire town from above.

 ---